For CIA, fallout from Senate report looks far from over

 He called for new legislation banning coercive interrogation techniques.

-CIA officials have said the Panetta Review was not an investigation that reached conclusions, but merely a factual account of the programme's history.
+CIA officials have said the Panetta Review was not an investigation that reached conclusions, but merely a factual account of the program's history.

 Significant new limits on the CIA's role and powers seem unlikely.
 Obama has placed the agency at the forefront of battling Islamic militants worldwide, including using armed drones.